Tuesday, May 29, 2012

 Mad Men Season 5, Episode 8: “Lady Lazarus”

+With "Lady Lazarus," Mad Men finally intersects with one of the major cultural touchstones of the 1960s: The Beatles.
 When Megan handed Don a copy of Revolver as an example of what’s going on “out there,” in American/youth culture, my initial exclamation and excitement over the show acquiring the rights to a Beatles song was quickly followed by guesses as to which song they acquired.
 The first song I happened to think of was “Elanor Rigby,” but I quickly decided it was inappropriate.
 Reflecting on the events of the episode, my next guess was (in my opinion) the most haunting song on the album, “For No One.”
 I thought it would fit somewhat nicely, as the song essentially describes the days immediately before (or after) the dissolution of a romantic relationship.
 Megan and Don are not there (yet), and it would have been a bit excessive considered in relation to Pete’s story this episode, but it could still fit, since it is possible to construe this episode as the beginning of the end for Don and Megan.
 However, “Tomorrow Never Knows” works much better both for this episode, and for Mad Men as a whole.
 Part of the show’s overall appeal lies in its unpredictability, which is definitely analogous to “Tomorrow Never Knows,” both in terms of the song’s deviation from the standard Beatles sound, and in terms of John Lennon suggesting we “surrender to the void.”

 Sunday, May 6, 2012